Governors work closely with head teachers, school staff and representatives from the local authority (LA).

 Download

-You can download the Committee Terms of Reference by clicking the link below:
+You can download the Governing Body Terms of Reference by clicking the link below:

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.